-(11) There are no less than two (2) and no more than four (4) formal (graded) assessments in any unit, excepting where progressive assessment involves more regular submission of contributions to a single assessment piece.
+(8) There are no less than two (2) and no more than three (3) formal (graded) assessments in any 12 credit point unit, excepting where progressive assessment involves more regular submission of contributions to a single assessment piece.
 Thesis units will be excluded from this requirement.

-(12) In the case of portfolio assessment, individual sub-tasks cannot be hurdle requirements, and should demonstrably build up to a body of work that is assessed in terms of the totality of learning over time.
-Requirements for students to submit sub-tasks for grading prior to the final assessment must appear in unit descriptions in CAMS, and therefore in unit guides.

-(13) No single assessment item is weighted at more than 70% of final grade for a unit.

-(14) Unsupervised tests make up no more than 20% of the final grade in a unit.

-(15) A first graded assessment weighted 30% or less of the final grade must take place within the first six (6) weeks of semester, or first half of an intensive delivery period or the first week in a 4-week Block and the first two (2) weeks in an 8-week Block.

-(16) All assessment in a Block, whether formative or summative, occurs within the Block.

-(17) Assessment details such as type, weighting and timing of assessment are provided to students in the learning management system, and wherever possible, discussed with students at the start of the unit.
+- (9) In the case of portfolio assessment, individual sub-tasks cannot be hurdle requirements, and should demonstrably build up to a body of work that is assessed in terms of the totality of learning over time.
+Requirements for students to submit sub-tasks for grading prior to the final assessment must appear in unit descriptions in CAMS, and therefore in unit guides. - (10) No single assessment item is weighted at more than 70% of final grade for a unit.
+Normally, a weighting of 70% would only be appropriate in capstone units or to meet professional standards requirements. - (11) Unsupervised tests make up no more than 20% of the final grade in a unit. - (12) A first graded assessment weighted 30% or less of the final grade must take place within the first week in a 4-week Block, the first two weeks in an 8-week Block, the first half on an intensive delivery period or the first six (6) weeks of semester. - (13) All assessment in a Block, whether formative or summative, occurs within the Block. - (14) Assessment details such as type, weighting and timing of assessment are provided to students in the learning management system, and wherever possible, discussed with students at the start of the unit.